Santaphobia: How To Manage Children Scared of Father Christmas

-Last Modified 22 July 2022 First Added 3 November 2020
+Last Modified 20 November 2023 First Added 3 November 2020

 For most kids, December is a month of excitement, filled with friendly reindeer, happy elves, and the promise of presents for good behaviour.
 But for a select few, this most exciting time of the year comes with a catch: Santaphobia – the fear of Santa Claus.

 It’s not uncommon for children to suffer from Santaphobia.
 After all, Santa Claus is a strange, unknown man dressed in red who breaks into their house via the chimney.
-Add in the fact he’s known for watching their behaviour all year round and it’s quite understandable why some kids are scared of old St Nicholas.
+Add in the fact he’s known for watching their behaviour all year round, and it’s quite understandable why some kids are scared of old St Nicholas.

 Here, we explore some of the reasons why: